Three Inexpensive Ways to Reduce Forklift Accidents

 Over its lifespan, most every forklift will be involved in some type of accident.
 If that involves a pedestrian, the injuries can be ghastly and the costs astronomical.
 Here are some things we’ve recently looked at to help reduce the chances of such incidents.

-Because this image is bright, clear and flashing, it excels at grabbing attention at just the right time without becoming a constant distraction.
-It flashes only when there is traffic.
 It’s long-lasting, rated at 45,000 hours of operation.
 Since it’s a light system, it won’t peel or tear.
 The standard projection is a “Caution Forklift Traffic”, but custom images with stop signs or just about anything else are available.

 Fork tilt warning systems